sarimabbas/sarim-cs334/6_musical_instrument/README.md

 Initially I had wanted to make the instrument a black-box, which would add to the mystery of the workings of the instrument.
 But after accidentally laser cutting a piece of acrylic instead of wood, I thought it would be interesting to pivot and give the user/viewer insight into the bare metal.

 To effectively showcase the inner workings and electronics, I gave lots of thought to the circuit layout, its symmetry and color coding of wiring.
 The photoresistors, for example, are soldered to common rails to minimize clutter.

+### Use of display and rotary encoder

+To add the octave switching functionality, I paired a rotary encoder to act as a dial, with a display providing feedback.
+The display also provides feedback during the startup calibration sequence.

+Surprisingly, the display does not require VCC and GND connections, and the data pin connections suffice.

+Both components are mounted on independent breadboards to make the instrument modular.

+The rotary encoder saturates at very low or high values, which allows the user to easily cycle through the octaves.

+The encoder library used has an outdated version available in the Arduino Library manager, so I manually downloaded and included the master branch available at its GitHub page.